How to Say Grandma and Grandpa In Different Parts of the World

 Home to the Zulu tribe of South Africa, the Kwazulu-Natal Province has known its share of hardships, as well as joys.
 Here, grandmothers are often called upon to raise their own grandchildren, orphaned by the AIDS crisis.
 Grandmas are lovingly known as “gogo” or “ugogo” in the Zulu dialect.
 Gogo groups, dedicated to helping children, can be found all over the country.
 Grandpas of the Zulu tribe are called “umkhulu.”
 These holiday gifts are perfect for the grandparents in your life.

 If your grandparents were born in Ireland, you can claim Irish citizenship for yourself, even if your parents have never set foot on the Emerald Isle.
 That may be one reason why grandparents in this lovely country have such loving connections to their grandkids.
 In Gaelic, grandmothers are called “maimeó” (pronounced mam-o), and grandfathers, “daideó “(pronounced dah-jo).
-Here are 5 Saint Patrick’s Day ‘facts’ that are false.
 Try testing your own maimeó, to see how many she gets right.
+Being away from your grandparents is hard, this is when it will be safe to see them again.

 In Russia, a grandmother is typically referred to as “babushka,” a term that also means old woman.
 The colorful, light wool headscarves, often worn by women of a certain age in Russia, have also come to be known as babushkas.
 Grandfathers may not have a head covering named after them in this large, Northern country, but are affectionately known as “dedushka,” or sometimes, “dedulya,” a more casual term of endearment.